Timeisnotwaiting/Timeisnotwaiting/README.md

-- 👋 Hi, I’m @timeisnotwaiting
+- 👋 Hi, I’m @Timeisnotwaiting
-- 👀 I’m interested in ...
+- 👀 I’m interested in None
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning None
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on None
-- 📫 How to reach me ...
+- 📫 How to reach me @Timeisnotwaiting

 <!---
 timeisnotwaiting/timeisnotwaiting is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.